rajgorshyam18-lab/numpy-analyzer/README.md

 **Shyam Gor**

-Created for educational purposes to demonstrate:
+Created for educational purposes to demonstrate NumPy, modular programming, packages, object-oriented programming and basic data analysis.

-- NumPy
-- Modular programming
-- Python packages
-- Object-Oriented Programming
-- Array operations
-- Mathematical operations
-- Search, sort and filter
-- Statistical analysis

 ---

 ## 📄 License

-This project is created for educational purposes as part of a Python and NumPy programming project.
+This project is created for educational and academic purposes.

-You are free to study and modify the code for learning and academic purposes.